wso2/docs-ob-toolkit-uk/en/docs/install-and-setup/upgrading-the-solution/upgrading-wso2-identity-server.md

 1. Download the `wso2-obiam-accelerator-3.0.0.zip` file and extract it to the `<IS_HOME>` directory.
 2. Download the latest updates for `wso2-obiam-accelerator-3.0.0`.
 For more information, see [Getting WSO2 Updates](../setting-up-servers.md#getting-wso2-updates).
-3. Open the `<IS_HOME>/<IS_ACCELERATOR_HOME>/repository/conf/configure.properties` file and update the hostnames and database details.
-These database configurations should point to the databases of Open Banking 2.0.
-4. Go to the `<IS_HOME>/<IS_ACCELERATOR_HOME>/bin` directory and run the merge.sh script.
+3. Go to the `<IS_HOME>/<IS_ACCELERATOR_HOME>/bin` directory and run the merge.sh script.

      ```
      ./merge.sh
      ```

-5. Download the `wso2-obiam-toolkit-uk-1.0.0.zip` file and extract it to the `<IS_HOME>` directory.
+4. Download the `wso2-obiam-toolkit-uk-1.0.0.zip` file and extract it to the `<IS_HOME>` directory.
-6. Download the latest updates for `wso2-obiam-toolkit-uk-1.0.0`.
+5. Download the latest updates for `wso2-obiam-toolkit-uk-1.0.0`.
 For more information, see [Getting WSO2 Updates](../setting-up-servers.md#getting-wso2-updates).
-7. Open the `<IS_HOME>/<IS_TOOLKIT_HOME>/repository/conf/configure.properties` file and update the hostnames and database details.
+6. Open the `<IS_HOME>/<IS_TOOLKIT_HOME>/repository/conf/configure.properties` file and update the hostnames and database details.
 These database configurations should point to the databases of Open Banking 2.0.
-8. Go to the `<IS_HOME>/<IS_TOOLKIT_HOME>/bin` directory and run the merge.sh script.
+7. Go to the `<IS_HOME>/<IS_TOOLKIT_HOME>/bin` directory and run the merge.sh script.

      ```
      ./merge.sh
      ```

-9. To configure the Identity Server with the API Manager, download [WSO2 IS Connector](https://apim.docs.wso2.com/en/4.0.0/assets/attachments/administer/wso2is-extensions-1.2.10.zip).
+8. To configure the Identity Server with the API Manager, download [WSO2 IS Connector](https://apim.docs.wso2.com/en/4.0.0/assets/attachments/administer/wso2is-extensions-1.2.10.zip).
-10. Copy the following files to the given directory paths:
+9. Copy the following files to the given directory paths:

     | File to copy | Location to  |
     |---------|-------------------|